 The waves of uncertainty will be here for some time to come

-Insight is a gift to behold
+Insight is a gift

 Insight is what business leaders and marketers throughout the world need to work on and improve.
 Insightful people read situations at a deeper level, tune into others at an emotional level, and pick up on cues others miss.
 Covid has made observing others slightly more difficult when working remotely, particularly if people don’t turn their cameras on, but it’s still possible.

 Kate asked me how I have come to be in the position I’m in today and how I’m coping at the moment.
 Well, the clients I work with tend to trust me to get on with the job and it’s a real privilege to be asked to do the stuff I’m asked to do.
 So it’s about the questions you ask, constantly challenging assumptions to get to the heart of what the issue is.

 The leadership teams I work with typically know they want to change.
 Consequently, it’s about working together with the senior teams to really understand those requirements and I usually start with the value proposition strategy.
 Digging those answers out would not be possible without good leaders.

 It’s an incredibility difficult time for many people and Covid has changed things forever.
 But many leaders have seen transformation in the face of adversity.
 In health we’ve seen how frontline workers have had to adapt and flex and they have had the freedom to do so, transforming services on the job.
 We’ve seen amazing agility – who would have thought that you would be able to build the NHS Nightingale hospital in just 9 days.
 And then there’s technology – treating and supporting people virtually has really come into its own, fast tracking digital health for all.

 But we must remember that people are working incredibly hard.
 A recent BMA poll on the future of general practice says that one in six GPs plan to quit the NHS or retire early once the pandemic dies down, while 29% plan to work fewer hours.
 In social care only a third in the profession feel their workload is manageable.